yuyumi/doodle/README.md

 You can access the calendar page in read-only mode after you submit availabilities via entering your username in the login page or by going to `https://cs-279r-doodle.herokuapp.com/user/<your username>`

+## Doodle Essence Discussion

+The essence of Doodle is displaying every timeslot as separate clickable button that toggles availability.
+In addition, after toggling availabilities, the user can submit their availabilities for a final assessment of availability.
+The user can access their own submitted availabilities at any time via link.

 ## Code Citation

 CSS and page templates derived from my submission for the first Tier 1 Programming Assignment (Working with Node.js and MongoDB)